QwenLM/Qwen2.5-Math/README.md

 <a href="https://github.com/QwenLM/Qwen/blob/main/assets/wechat.png">WeChat (微信)</a>&nbsp&nbsp | &nbsp&nbsp🫨 <a href="https://discord.gg/CV4E9rpNSD">Discord</a>&nbsp&nbsp
 </p>

+> [!NOTE]
+> This fork includes tighter integration with the Hugging Face Hub, so that we can evaluate the predictions from models generated with algorithms like MCTS.

 Visit our Hugging Face or ModelScope organization (click the links above).
 Search checkpoints with names starting with `Qwen2.5-Math-`, and you will find all you need!
 Enjoy!